rediacc/docs/blog/2025-07-28-infrastructure-for-agentic-ai.md

 **"What if the clone has sensitive data?"**
 Clones inherit the same security as your production.
 AI sees only what you permit, with full encryption and access controls.

-**"How fast is 'instant' cloning really?"**
+**"How fast is cloning really?"**
-A 10GB database clones in under 1 second.
-A 100TB database clones in under 10 seconds.
-It's actually instant.
+Using Copy-on-Write technology: A 10GB database typically clones in under 1 second.
+A 100TB database typically clones in under 10 seconds.
+The speed comes from creating references rather than copying data.

 **"What about security and monitoring?"**
 Every AI action is logged.
 Every change is tracked.
 We provide comprehensive monitoring and security controls.
 Your security team will love the detailed audit trail.